In my previous post, I shared my personal account regarding the results of my Pre-employment Medical Exam (PEME).

-So I made a thorough research about it and even sent emails to heart experts abroad.
-And because of my own study, I develop a better understanding of the problem.
-My fears and worries disappear overnight because I knew that the result seemed suspicious.
+So I did thorough research about it and even sent emails to heart experts abroad.
+And because of my own curiosity, I developed a better understanding of the problem.
+My fears and worries disappeared overnight because I knew that the result seemed suspicious.

 5. Inquire your network and get in touch with them.

 Get connected with your friends or fellow seafarers.
 Ask them about the doctor or the clinic to which you had your medical exam.
 Perhaps they’ve been there or know some friends who had the same experience as you.